Binance Market Update (2022-08-13)

 Binance

-The global cryptocurrency market cap now stands at $1.18T, up by 2.51% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.17T, up by 1.51% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include OOKI, SCRT, and LDO, up by 27%, 21%, and 15%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include UMA, SCRT, and FLUX, up by 31%, 14%, and 12%, respectively.

 Top stories of the day: